CalmTed/notted.xyz/README.md

 # notted.xyz
-on this site you can create or edit exists files it can be helpful to fast transfering small texts to see functional site you can visit http://notted.xyz/
+on this site you can create or edit exists files it can be helpful to fast transfering small texts